Corrupted Image Modeling for Self-Supervised Visual Pre-Training: Abstract

 \section{Abstract}

-We introduce \textbf{C}orrupted \textbf{I}mage \textbf{M}odeling (\CIM{}) for self-supervised visual pre-training. \CIM{} uses an auxiliary generator with a small trainable BEiT to corrupt the input image instead of using artificial mask tokens, where some patches are randomly selected and replaced with plausible alternatives sampled from the BEiT output distribution.
+We introduce \textbf{C}orrupted \textbf{I}mage \textbf{M}odeling (\CIM{}) for self-supervised visual pre-training. \CIM{} uses an auxiliary generator with a small trainable BEiT~\citep{BEiT} to corrupt the input image instead of using artificial \texttt{[MASK]} tokens, where some patches are randomly selected and replaced with plausible alternatives sampled from the BEiT output distribution.
 Given this corrupted image, an enhancer network learns to either recover all the original image pixels, or predict whether each visual token is replaced by a generator sample or not.
 The generator and the enhancer are simultaneously trained and synergistically updated.
 After pre-training, the enhancer can be used as a high-capacity visual encoder for downstream tasks. \CIM{} is a general and flexible visual pre-training framework that is suitable for various network architectures.
 For the first time, \CIM{} demonstrates that both ViT and CNN can learn rich visual representations using a unified, non-Siamese framework.
 Experimental results show that our approach achieves compelling results in vision benchmarks, such as ImageNet classification and ADE20K semantic segmentation.
-For example, 300-epoch \CIM{} pre-trained vanilla ViT-Base/16 and ResNet-50 obtain 83.3 and 80.6 Top-1 fine-tuning accuracy on ImageNet-1K image classification respectively.